The ideal-valued index of fibrations with total space a $G_{2}$ flag manifold: The exceptional Lie group .

-\begin{proposition} The Lie group $G_2$ is a compact subgroup of $SO_{7}(\IR)$, of dimension $14$, which is connected, simple and simply connected. \end{proposition}

-The following result summarizes the discussion of basic facts of the real form of $G_2$.
+The following result summarizes the previous discussion about the real form of $G_2$, besides some of its properties presented by Bryant in \cite[Theorem 1]{bryant}.

 \begin{theorem} The real form of the group $G_2$ has dimension $14$.
-It is simple, simply connected, and is isomorphic to one and hence to all of the following Lie groups: \begin{enumerate} \item The group of all $\IR$-algebra automorphisms of the octonions. \item The automorphism group of the subalgebra $(\ImO, \times)$. \item The subgroup of $SO_7$ which preserves the cross product three form. \end{enumerate} Also, as a smooth manifold, $G_2$ is diffeomorphic to the following closed subset of $(\IR^{7})^{3}$
+It is simple, simply connected, and is isomorphic to one and hence to all of the following Lie groups: \begin{enumerate} \item The group of all $\IR$-algebra automorphisms of the octonions. \item The automorphism group of the subalgebra $(\ImO, \times)$. \item The subgroup of $SO(7)$ which preserves the cross product three form. \end{enumerate} \end{theorem}